 - 3. Where the ITF funding for a project exceeds HK\$50 million, approval from the Finance Committee of the Legislative Council is required. - 4.
 Please use ITF Form 4.6 for applications under the TCFS. - 5.
 For Category C projects, the application form should include detailed description of the research contents responsible by the Hong Kong side, as well as the respective responsibilities and activities of and key information on the Guangdong/Shenzhen partner in this project.
-The lead applicant, however, does not need to enclose the respective application prepared by the Guangdong/Shenzhen partner and submitted to the Guangdong/Shenzhen Vetting conducted in Hong Kong will be mainly based on the authorities. research contents described in the Hong Kong application form.
-The application should be completed in Chinese.
-Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations to ITC and Guangdong/Shenzhen authorities respectively.
+The lead applicant, however, does not need to enclose the respective application prepared by the Guangdong/Shenzhen partner and submitted to the Guangdong/Shenzhen Vetting conducted in Hong Kong will be mainly based on the research contents described in the Hong Kong application form. application should be completed in Chinese.
+Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations Guangdong/Shenzhen authorities respectively.
 Unilateral submission will not be accepted.

 - 6. Applications must be submitted to the ITF Secretariat electronically through the Innovation and Technology Commission Funding Administrative System (https://itcfas.itf.gov.hk/). - 7.
 ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
 Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
 Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 8.
 Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening.
 Where necessary, individual application may be subject to external review.
 The ITF Secretariat's assessment, together with the views of external reviewer(s) (if any), will be submitted to the Innovation and Technology Fund Research Projects Assessment Panel for examination.
 Where the application is recommended for funding support, the lead applicant may be required to provide clarifications or supplementary information.
 If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered to be withdrawn with immediate effect. - 9.
 The lead applicant will be notified of the result of its application in writing.
-Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed.
+Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed. - 10.
+The lead applicant and the industry co-applicant for collaborative project shall conform in all respects with all legislation (including the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region), regulations and by-laws of the Hong Kong Special Administrative Region in carrying out the project.